oleglomako/MySQLHibernateXMLMapping/README.md

-Mapping MySQL using XML file for Hibernate
+Mapping MySQL tables using XML file for Hibernate